 The author of "The Finest Line: The Global Pursuit of Big-Wave Surfing" states that "just getting to Cortes is a risky endeavor, let alone surfing the place."

 Long stresses that "crews have to be completely self-reliant and prepared for any situation.
-Boat and Jet Ski problems, rescues, injuries, drowning-all manner of catastrophe are on the table out there, one hundred miles out to sea.
+Boat and jet ski problems, rescues, injuries, drowning - all manner of catastrophes are on the table out there, one hundred miles out to sea.
 Your crew is your only safety net."